-Shade currently shares her home with Ones, Reik, and Changer.
+Shade currently shares her home with Talic and Ones.

-However, she’s also shared her heart with Quannah, Beauty, Ender, Jesse, Shadow, and Ryche.
+However, she’s also shared her heart with Reik, Changer, Quannah, Beauty, Ender, Jesse, Shadow, and Ryche.
 Below are their stories.

 REIK aka “Reiki”